------WARNINGS AND PRECAUTIONS-----
+-----WARNINGS AND PRECAUTIONS------

 - Psychiatric Reactions: Behavioral abnormalities including psychotic symptoms, suicidal ideation, irritability, and aggressive behavior have been observed.
 Monitor patients for psychiatric signs and symptoms (5.1) - Somnolence and Fatigue: Monitor patients for these symptoms and advise patients not to drive or operate machinery until they have gained sufficient experience on levetiracetam (5.2) - Serious Dermatological Reactions: Discontinue Levetiracetam at the first sign of rash unless clearly not drug related.
-(5.4) - Coordination Difficulties: Monitor for ataxia, abnormal gait, and incoordination.
-(5.5) - Withdrawal Seizures: Levetiracetam must be gradually withdrawn (5.6)

------ADVERSE REACTIONS-----

-• Most common adverse reactions (incidence in levetiracetam-treated patients is ≥5% more than in placebo-treated patients) include: somnolence, asthenia, infection, and dizziness (6.1)
+(5.4) - Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity: Discontinue if no alternative etiology (5.5) - Coordination Difficulties: Monitor for ataxia, abnormal gait, and incoordination.
+(5.6) - Withdrawal Seizures: Levetiracetam must be gradually withdrawn (5.7) - -----ADVERSE REACTIONS------ - Most common adverse reactions (incidence in levetiracetam-treated patients is ≥5% more than in placebo-treated patients) include: somnolence, asthenia, infection, and dizziness (6.1)